input-output-hk/partner-chains-smart-contracts/docs/SIPs/12-Defunct-Sidechain.md

   _committee end of life_.
-  Note that this time must be _at least_ the time when the new committee should be submitted plus the liveness parameter of the mainchain to ensure that this provides sufficient time for the a new committee to be posted to the mainchain.
+  Note that this time must be _at least_ the time when the new committee should be submitted plus the liveness parameter of the mainchain to ensure that this provides sufficient time for the new committee to be posted to the mainchain.

 Then, when consuming the committee UTxO with the aforementioned data, we have